kstenerud/safe-encoding/safe32-specification.md

 Termination
 -----------

-In the last (possibly partial) group, the number of characters indicates how many bytes of data remain to be decoded:
+In the last (possibly partial) group, the number of remaining characters indicates how many bytes of data remain to be decoded:

 | Characters | Remaining Bytes |
 | ---------- | --------------- |